TRC92: Youth Employment….and how WPRC got there

 An ‘Employer Consortium’ made up of twelve private-sector employers meets regularly to learn together and share experiences and collaboratively problem-solve barriers.
 The Consortium is led by Dave Angus (former co-chair of the WPRC, former CEO of the Winnipeg Chamber of Commerce, current President of Johnston Group).
 He describes the purpose of the Employer Consortium as “a journey toward truth and reconciliation incorporating business-to-business learning.”

-WPRC has also built relationships with ten community organizations that are doing the work of training Indigenous youth for jobs.
-Connecting the Employer Consortium to these organizations not only gives them access to youth who are job seekers, but also provides valuable learning about the important work going on in the community, and what youth are looking for and the challenges they face.
+WPRC has built relationships with ten community organizations that are doing the work of training Indigenous youth for jobs.
+Connecting the Employer Consortium to these organizations not only gives them access to job seekers, but also provides valuable learning about the important work going on in the community, and what youth are looking for and the challenges they face.

 Long-term goal: Guided by a journey toward truth and reconciliation,